dat-ecosystem/dat/notes.md

 1,2,3
 ```

-all data should be stored as csv formatted rows. each dat store has a header array, so for the above csv it would be `['a','b','c']`
+in dat all data is stored as rows, where each cell is a buffer and the row is persisted to disk as a [multibuffer](http://npmjs.org/multibuffer). each dat store has a header array, so for the above csv it would be `['a','b','c']`

 if data gets written to dat later on that has a fourth column that column value will have to get added to the header array

 for example, if you convert the above csv to json it would be `{"a": 1, "b": 2, "c": 3}`.
-Storing this on disk as JSON would take up 19 bytes, storing the header array once is 13 bytes and then the value 'a,b,c' is only 5 bytes. with millions of rows the space savings add up.
+Storing this on disk as JSON would take up 19 bytes, storing the header array once is 13 bytes and then the cells 'a', 'b', 'c' is only ~5 bytes. with millions of rows the space savings add up.

 #### storage considerations